joshkraft/computer-science-dojo/README.md

 # Computer Science Dojo

-A TypeScript repository aimed at teaching computer science concepts through "test driven learning".
+A TypeScript repository aimed at teaching computer science concepts through test driven learning (TDL).

 ## Usage

-The project uses a command line interface to delete function/method bodies and/or documentation from a file, and it is up to the user to fill in the code to get the tests to pass.
-To start the test-driven learning process, run the following command:
+The project uses a command line interface to delete function/method bodies and/or documentation from a file, leaving it up to the user to fill in the code required to get the tests to pass.
+To start the test-driven learning process, run the following:

 ```
+npm install

 npm run practice
 ```

-This will start the CLI, where you can select the concept you want to learn, and begin the test-driven learning process.
+This will start the CLI, where you can select the concept you want to learn and begin the test-driven learning process.

 ## Contributing